w3c/automotive-viss2/README.md

 The service manager internal design is not part of this project scope, as it is anticipated that this may substantially differ between OEMs.
 Therefore only the service manager interface is described here, and some service manager behaviour related to this interface.
 A service manager must first register with the Server core, in which it provides the path from tree root to the node that is the root node of the branches owned by this service manager.
 This means that the existing tree must already be populated with the branches of this service manager.
 A possible later extension is to allow the service manager to provide new branches to be added to the tree.
 Another extension could be for the service manager to also provide information whether it supports direct client access (distributed server solution), or not.
 But this is not supported in this first version.
 The service manager acts as the server in the data channel communication with the server core, so it shall provide the server core with port number and URL path at the registration.
 The service interface payload shall follow the same format as the transport protocol.
 However, client requests related to authorize and service discovery actions terminate at the Server core, and should not be issued at this interface, i. e. only requests related to get/set/subscribe/unsubscribe should be communicated here.
 App-client requests may lead to requests on multiple data points, which shall be resolved by the server core, and over this interface lead to multiple requests, one per data point.
 The service interface is divided into two components, a registration interface, and a data channel interface.
 The registration interface is used by a service manager to register itself with the Server core.
 The data channel interface is used for exchanging the requests, responses, and notifications between the communication end points.
 The data channel must support bidirectional asynchronous communication, and should support both local and remote service manager deployment.
 It is the responsibility of the service manager to map the VSS path expressions to whatever internal addressing scheme that is required to execute the requested data access.
 It is also the responsibility of the service manager to interpret the filter instructions in a subscription request, and make sure these are followed in subsequent notifications to the client.
-Further, the provided requestId must be included in responses and notifications as described in the GEN2 specification.
+Further, the provided requestId must be included in responses and notifications as described in the W3C VISS v2 specification.
 ![Service closeup](pics/service_closeup.png?raw=true)<br>
 *Fig 4.
 Service SwA closeup
 ## Server core